bertofurth/Seagate-Central-Samba/README.md

 for normal linux processes and the second is reserved exclusively for the samba file server.
 In other words, the second CPU cannot be used by any "normal" linux processes.
-In Seagate Central software this scheme is reffered to as the "Cavium SMP Offloading Procession" (SOP), or in general terms "Asymmetric Multi Processing" (AMP).
+In Seagate Central software this scheme is referred to as the "Cavium SMP Offloading Procession" (SOP), or in general terms "Asymmetric Multi Processing" (AMP).

 The original samba software on the Seagate Central has custom